Application and Enrollment Steps First Time In College Students

 If you have not received a confirmation email from the Alamo Colleges District after 5 business days, please contact Vista Central and an enrollment advisor can assist you with checking your status and obtaining your ACES credentials.

 After you have received your email from NVC that contains your ACES username, you will need to log in to your ACES account.
-You may also obtain your username by visiting the ACES website and clicking on “Get My ACES Username.”
+You may also obtain your username by calling our IT Help Desk.

 Follow the instructions for the default password to log in for the first time.